-- 1. The Surveyor may extend the tank testing as deemed necessary.
-[See Guidance] - 2.
+- 1. The Surveyor may extend the tank testing as "deemed necessary".
+Where the term "deemed necessary" means the cases as specified in Ch 1, 801.
+4 of the Guidance.
+(2023) - 2.
 Boundaries of ballast tanks are to be tested with a head of liquid to the top of air pipes. - 3.
-Boundaries of cargo tanks are to be tested to the highest point that liquid will rise under service - 4.
+Boundaries of cargo tanks are to be tested to the highest point that liquid will rise under service conditions. - 4.
 The testing of double bottom and other spaces not designed for the carriage of liquid may be omitted, provided a satisfactory internal examination together with an examination of the tanktop is carried out.